MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-storage-disciplines.md

 #### Data Controller Installing and Uninstalling

-When provisioning the data controller, you can configure the Storage Class and the storage capacity for both Logs and Data, this will apply to all 8 PVs created for the Data Controller pods.
+When provisioning the Data Controller, you can configure the Storage Class and the storage capacity for both Logs and Data, this will apply to all 8 PVs created for the Data Controller pods.
 During the provisioning, you can specify a [custom deployment template](/azure/azure-arc/data/create-custom-configuration-template) that can override default parameters such as capacity, log retention and items related to security such as Kubernetes Service Types used.
 Once the provisioning is complete, PV and PVC Kubernetes objects will be created.

 It is important to understand that the Storage Class for the Data Controller cannot be changed once it is provisioned.
-Without specifying a Storage Class, the data Controller will use the Kubernetes default Storage Class, which can vary dependent on your Kubernetes instance or provider.
+Without specifying a Storage Class, the Data Controller will use the Kubernetes default Storage Class, which can vary dependent on your Kubernetes instance or provider.

 When uninstalling the Data Controller, all Persistent Volumes associated with the Data Controller will be deleted.
-Take into consideration archiving any Arc-Enabled Data Services control-plane level logs that might be required to be saved by your organization before uninstalling the Data Controller.
+Take into consideration archiving any Arc-Enabled data services control-plane level logs that might be required to be saved by your organization before uninstalling the Data Controller.

 ### Azure Arc-enabled SQL Managed Instance